Fundamentalist Church of Jesus Christ of Latter-Day Saints: Legal troubles, 2003–2006

+Leadership struggles, 2007–11

+On September 25, 2007, after trial by a jury in St. George, Utah, Jeffs was found guilty of two counts of being an accomplice to rape and was sentenced to ten years to life in prison.
+This conviction was later overturned, but he was subsequently sentenced to life in prison plus 20 years and fined $10,000 after being convicted on charges of aggravated sexual assault and sexual assault.

 From 2007 to 2011, the leadership of the FLDS Church was unclear.
-On November 20, 2007, after the conviction of then leader Warren Jeffs, attorneys for Jeffs released the following statement: "Mr. Jeffs resigned as President of The Fundamentalist Church of Jesus Christ of Latter-Day Saints, Inc." This statement does not address his position as prophet of the church, but merely addressed his resignation from his fiduciary post as president of the corporation belonging to the FLDS Church.
-According to a Salt Lake Tribune telephone transcript, there is evidence that, when incarcerated, Warren Jeffs made statements naming William E. Jessop, a former first counselor, as his successor or, alternatively, that Jeffs had told Jessop on January 24, 2007, that he (Jeffs) had never been the rightful leader of the FLDS.
-Many press accounts have suggested that Merril Jessop, who has been leading the Eldorado compound, is the de facto leader of the church.
-Additionally, on January 9, 2010, documents filed with the Utah Department of Commerce name Wendell L. Nielsen as the president of the sect.
-The FLDS incorporation charter does not require the church president to be its prophet.
-However, traditionally the President of the FLDS church was also the religious head.
-FLDS leaders have refused to clarify who is considered the prophet of the FLDS church.
-To add additional confusion to the issue of succession, a 2012 CNN documentary said that Jeffs still led the church from prison.
+On November 20, 2007, following Warren Jeffs's conviction, attorneys for Jeffs released the following statement: "Mr. Jeffs resigned as President of The Fundamentalist Church of Jesus Christ of Latter-Day Saints, Inc." The statement did not address his position as prophet of the church, but merely addressed his resignation from his fiduciary post as president of the corporation belonging to the FLDS Church.

+According to a Salt Lake Tribune telephone transcript, there is evidence that, when incarcerated, Warren Jeffs named William E. Jessop, a former first counselor, as his successor or, alternatively, that Jeffs had told Jessop on January 24, 2007, that he (Jeffs) had never been the rightful leader of the FLDS.
+Many press accounts suggested that Merril Jessop, who had been leading the Eldorado compound, was the de facto leader of the church.
+Additionally, on January 9, 2010, documents filed with the Utah Department of Commerce named Wendell L. Nielsen as the president of the sect.
+The FLDS incorporation charter does not require the church president to be the church's prophet, but previous president Rulon Jeffs had also been prophet.
+In 2010, Willie Jessop, the church's spokesman, refused to name the incumbent prophet "out of fear there'd be retaliation by the government".
-Prior to November 20, 2007, the church was being led by Jeffs, who succeeded his father, Rulon Jeffs, in 2002.
-For nearly two years, Warren Jeffs had been wanted on sex-crimes charges.
-From May 2006 until his arrest in August 2006, he was on the FBI's Ten Most-Wanted List.
-On September 25, 2007, Jeffs was found guilty of two counts of being an accomplice to rape and was sentenced to ten years to life in prison.
-This conviction was later overturned.
-On January 28, 2011, Jeffs again asserted his leadership of the denomination.
-Warren Jeffs was later sentenced to life in prison plus 20 years and fined $10,000 after being convicted on charges of aggravated sexual assault and sexual assault.